WideBirb/react_prac/README.md

-# Mini practice project in preparation for web systems finals exam
+# Movie App practice project in preparation for web systems finals exam

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).